SublimeText/CoffeeScript/README.md

 Hitting `F7` (Tools - Build) will run the Cake task 'sbuild'.

 # Settings

+You can ignore these for now as they don't yet do anything.

 **binDir**
 If your Coffee binary isn't in `/usr/local/bin` then you can change this.